 Convert a NumPy structured array to a table.

-Integer fields in NumPy arrays don't support nulls.
+Integer fields in NumPy arrays do not support nulls.
 If data converted using FeatureClassToNumPyArray or TableToNumPyArray contains nulls, the rows containing the nulls should either be skipped entirely or masked with a substitute value.

 Skip all records that include a null.